Sanjay Gandhi National Park: Human–wildlife interaction

-The leopard threat still continues in and around the Thane district today, with repeated sightings as well as attacks on pets and humans.
 On 16 July 2012, a seven-year-old girl was killed in Mulund, right outside her home, by a leopard.
 A year later, a 40-year-old woman was attacked and killed by a leopard in Bhiwandi, Thane City, in 2013.
 Five days later, a 14-year-old shepherd survived a leopard attack in the same region.
 In 2014, a two-year-old child went missing from Ghoong village in Wada.
 August 2015 saw four leopard attacks in Thane city.
 In one incident, a leopard and her cub dragged a one-year-old Rottweiler off.